rzzzwilson/notify/README.md

 I believe that is also true under Mac OSX.

 This current solution has a better chance of working on more platforms.
 It definitely works under OSX.
-It _should_ work under Linux.
-Maybe it works under Windows.
+It works under Ubuntu.
+Maybe it works under other Linuxes and Windows.
 I'll test all those eventually.

 To use it:
 ```python